truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ![AdministrationCertificateAuthoritiesWidget](/images/TrueCommand/2.3.2/AdministrationCertificateAuthoritiesWidget.png "Administration: Certificates Authorities Widget")

-Click **Import** to open the **Add Certificate Authority** screen where you enter the name for the CA and either browse to or drag and drop the CA file into TrueCommand.
+Click **Import** to open the **Add Certificate Authority** screen, where you enter the name for the CA and either browse to or drag and drop the CA file into TrueCommand.

 ![AdministrationCAs](/images/TrueCommand/2.2/AdministrationCAs.png "Administration: Certificates")